gong0218/machine-learning-nanodegree-capstone/proposal.md

 * Conduct better management of Inventory
 * Adjust price adequately

 Many factors, such as, Past sales result / Seasonality / Marketing promotion effect / Consumer Behavior / Price / Competitors' situation / weather / Economic indicators may affect sales forecasting result.
-There are also many methodologies for time series forecast[1],[2].
+There are also many methodologies for time series forecast [1, 2].
 Companies need to identify important factors and select an adequate methodology for an accurate sales forecasting.

 ### Problem Statement